leahwest7/personal_website/README.md

 This is a place for you to start building your first project -- your personal website!

-## Project Requirements
-Your project should:
-- Include one "Home" HTML page (that will be index.html) that's all about you!
-- Include one "Portfolio" HTML page that will showcase the projects you build in class.
-- Include a navigation bar that is included on all your website's pages.
-- Have all text, image(s), links, and/or videos on the page contained within appropriate HTML elements.

 ## Extensions
 You can extend your project further by:
 - Creating a "Blog" HTML page that you can use to write blog posts with your readers!